kkashish-10/NLP-Natural-Language-Processing/README.md

 3-> Writings like Shakespeare: using a collection of Sakeshpeare's sonnets, training a model that writes text like Shakespeare.

-*Note : Graph needs to be taken care of yet.
+*Note : Graph needs to be taken care of yet and properly document the code.

 2-> Next Word Prediction: using an aerospace guidelines data, trained a deep learning model that predicts next word to complete the sentence.